 - (10) whether special circumstances exist in relation to the application that warrant notification of the application to any other persons not already determined to be eligible for limited notification under this section (excluding persons assessed under section 95E as not being affected persons), - 9.2.7.
-The proposal is to subdivide the site to create an independent title around the existing dwelling to enable the applicants to reside in their home whilst ensuring the productive use of the farming unit can remain.
+The proposal is to subdivide the site to create an independent title around the existing dwelling whilst ensuring the productive use of the farming unit can remain.
 No reverse sensitivity effects or incompatible land use activities are anticipated.
 It is considered that no special circumstances exist in relation to the application.